-Philadelphia police respond to active shooting situation that has left at least four officers injured
+Philadelphia police respond to active shooting situation that has left at least five officers injured

-Dozens of heavily armed police have surrounded a building in Philadelphia after responding to an active shooter situation that has left at least four officers injured.
+Dozens of heavily armed police have surrounded a building in Philadelphia after responding to an active shooter situation that has left at least five officers injured.

 The situation started unfolding along in a section of the city called Nicetown on Wednesday afternoon.